Learning Rate Curriculum: Method

-where $t$ is the index of the current training iteration, $\eta^{(t)} > 0$ is the learning rate at iteration $t$, and the gradient of $\mathcal{L}$ with respect to $\theta_j^{(t)}$ is computed via the chain rule.
-Before starting the training process, the weights $\theta_j^{(0)}$ are commonly initialized with random values.
-Due to the random initialization of the weights, the information propagated through the neural model during the early training iterations can contain a large amount of noise \cite{Sinha-NIPS-2020}, which can negatively impact the learning process.
-Due to the feed-forward processing, we conjecture that the noise level tends to grow with each neural layer, from $f_j$ to $f_{j+1}$.
-The same issue can occur if the weights are pre-trained on a distinct task, where the misalignment of the weights with a new task is likely higher for the high-level feature layers.
+The same issue can occur if the weights are pre-trained on a distinct task, where the misalignment of the weights with a new task is likely higher for the high-level (specialized) feature layers.
 To alleviate this problem, we propose to introduce a curriculum learning strategy that assigns a different learning rate $\eta_j$ to each layer $f_j$, as follows:

 such that: